Rapisurazurite/CamoDiffusion/README.md

 This repository is the official implementation of [CamoDiffusion: Camouflaged Object Detection via Conditional Diffusion Models]().

+Code coming soon!
+And we provide our inference result in release.

 [//]: # (>📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials)

 ## Requirements